JaredBerty/JaredBerty/README.md

 ### Hi there 👋
 - 🔭 I’m currently working on ...
 Learning!
 - 🌱 I’m currently learning ...
-Python!
+Python and MatLab!
 - 👯 I’m looking to collaborate on ...
 Creating cool calculators to help with engineering courses
 - 🤔 I’m looking for help with ... same as collaborations!
 - 📫 How to reach me: ... jaredberty1@gmail.com